LOST HOSPITALS OF LONDON

 Present status (January 2008)

-The building is now the Covent Garden Hotel.
+The building is now the Covent Garden Hotel, with its entrance on Monmouth Street.

 Hospital building